Spine Race

+The series have subsequently been expanded to five concurrent events held twice a year:

 History

 The event was devised by Arctic expedition guides Scott Gilmour and Phil Hayday-Brown.
 The inaugural race took place in 2012 when there were only three finishers from a small field of eleven competitors.

 The 2013 event was promoted as the Dare 2b Spine Race but later that year it was announced that Montane would take on sponsorship of the event.

 In the 2014 and later editions, participants carried GPS trackers for safety reasons and so that the progress of the race could be publicly followed online as it took place.
 Starting in 2016, daily video summaries were made available during the race.

-Due to the time of year and race location, the majority of the event takes place in darkness.
+Due to the time of year and race location, the majority of the winter event takes place in darkness.
 Snow, ice and strong winds are common.
 Severe weather was a factor in 2015 in particular, when racers were held at various checkpoints for significant amounts of time until it was considered safe for them to continue.
 Some competitors that year were also redirected between Middleton and Alston to avoid sections of high ground, including Cross Fell, during the inclement weather.

 Participants wear or carry mandatory clothing and equipment over the full course and have access to an additional drop bag which is transported along the route for them and made available at checkpoints.
 Individual support crews for the runners were allowed in the past but from 2018 were no longer permitted.

 The 2019 race received considerable media attention when the overall win was taken by British women's fell running champion Jasmin Paris.

-Runners were taken by motorised transport between Bellingham and Byrness during the 2022 race due to many trees on or near that section of the route having been blown down during Storm Arwen.
+Runners were taken by motorised transport between Bellingham and Byrness in Northumberland during the 2022 race, due to many trees on or near that section of the route having been blown down by Storm Arwen.
 This reduced the course distance by about 15 mi.